hollowdoor/dara/README.md

 ## dara(..., all functions or depends on the methods attached)

-Because the `dara` function is overloaded and you can attache any function to it, and it's arguments are used by the methods set on it then arguments passed to it can be potentially any object, or primitive.
+Because the `dara` function is overloaded and you can attache any function to it, and it's arguments are used by the methods set on it.
+The arguments passed to it can be potentially any object, or primitive.

 ## dara.mix(object, context)